RobertAgterhuis/BicepNamingConventions/README.md

 This is the pipeline which will be configured to run within Azure DevOps.
 The start-pipeline.yml is in it self fully documented so further explanation is not nessecary in my opinion.
 This start-pipeline.yml is not much more then a parameter file which calls other yaml files for the actual execution of the pipeline.

 #### main.yml
-In the main.yml file there is a mandatary parameter section which must not be edited or deleted.
+In the main.yml file there is a mandatory parameter section which must not be edited or deleted.
 If you do your pipeline will fail.
 This is because the parameters are expected in the start-pipeline.yml and they are also declared as a param in the main.bicep file

 #### names-template-spec.yml
 This yaml file takes the resources.names.bicep file and converts is to a the template-spec which will be placed in the resource group you've created with the main.yml.
 Also in this file there is a mandatory parameter section which can not be deleted.
 A part of this parameters is used for applying tagging to the resource.